Boberkraft/sudoku_solver/README.md

 # Sudoku solving program
-Made with python3 but with little changes should work with py2 as well

 It have nice gui so just load map and have fun.

 ![program in action](demo.gif)

+- Calls - how many times solving function have been called (placed number)
+- Depth - depth of recursion

-You can add your own sudoku using text editor
+You can add your own sudoku using text editor just look at maps folder and open one of .sudoku file